10 Best Tax Haven Countries in 2025

 Financial Privacy

-Although historically ranked 5th in the Financial Secrecy Index, Luxembourg has made significant progress in aligning with international standards such as the Common Reporting Standard (CRS).
+It ranked 5th in the Financial Secrecy Index.
+Luxembourg has made notable progress in adopting international standards like the Common Reporting Standard (CRS).

 Costs